johanere/CP3/README.md

+# The Solar System
 This repository contains all files used in the project report on project 3 in the course Computational Physics by Noah Oldfield and Johan Nereng.